World's #1 finishing resource since 1989

 ps.
 This is NOT a homework assignment,okie?Cindy J. Jett

 Telling us that it is not a homework assignment, doesn't exactly supply the full context to enable us to answer your question properly, Cindy.
-The most common form of copper sulfate [linked by editor to product info at Amazon] is the blue crystal CuSO4.5H2O.
+The most common form of copper sulfate [affil. link to info/product on Amazon] is the blue crystal CuSO4.5H2O.
 But you can dissolve that in water and have it as a blue liquid, or you can heat it to drive out some of the water of hydration, and you would have anhydrous copper sulphate -- a white powder.

 Ted Mooney, P.E.

 Striving to live Aloha